refinedev/refine/documentation/tutorial/essentials/forms/index.md

 To learn more about the `useForm` hook, please refer to the [Forms](/docs/guides-concepts/forms) guide.

-In the next chapter, we'll be learning about the Refine's `useTable` hook and how to display a list of records in a table.
+In the next step, we'll be learning about the Refine's `useTable` hook and how to display a list of records in a table.

 </Sandpack>